aidan2b/adr-detection/README.md

 4. Dependency parsing and drug-ADR linking: SpaCy's dependency parser is utilized to find the shortest syntactic path between drug names and ADR phrases, linking them together as pairs.

-5.Aggregation and output: The pipeline creates a summary of the linked drug-ADR pairs, counting the number of occurrences for each pair.
+5. Aggregation and output: The pipeline creates a summary of the linked drug-ADR pairs, counting the number of occurrences for each pair.
 The results are saved in a CSV file, which can be analyzed for potential trends or insights.

 The code is organized into several classes and functions that handle specific tasks, such as pulling data from Reddit, preprocessing text, classifying comments, labeling entities, and linking drug-ADR pairs.
 The pipeline can be easily customized and run for different medications by changing the input parameters.